johneo-f620/foco/README.md

 - [x] BUG: Initial text entry does not show, but it does from the second entry
 - [x] BUG: Empty tag hash shows (off by 1 error from the string split?)
 - [x] Show indentation in the text entry
-- [x] Remeber the previous row's heading so that the next ones can go under the same
+- [x] Remember the previous row's heading so that the next ones can go under the same